wzy19840102/OSMGreenBlueSpace/README.md

 0) Install Postgresql (https://www.postgresql.org/) and PostGIS (https://postgis.net/)
 1) Install Osmosis, https://wiki.openstreetmap.org/wiki/Osmosis and import OSM data into the database
-2) Run the SQL file to extract green and blue space.
+2) Run the SQL file to extract green space.
+The file uses the tags, such as **nature** and **landuse**,  and finds the features with values that indicate green space.
+More information about the green space in OSM can be found at https://wiki.openstreetmap.org/wiki/Green_space_access_ITO_map.
+3) Run the SQL file to extract blue space.
 The file uses the tags, such as **nature** and **landuse**,  and finds the features with values that indicate green space.
 More information about the green space in OSM can be found at https://wiki.openstreetmap.org/wiki/Green_space_access_ITO_map.